Cointopay/Ubercart/README.md

 2:- Login to admin dashboard

-3:- Install and enable the ubercart module by following the same steps described below.
+3:- Drupal Ubercart module is the requirement for its installation so in order to install cointopay plugin you need to install drupal Ubercart  module first.

 4:- Click on Extend Link which will list all available modules and option to add new module